MattMattL/SFML-3D-Graphics-Test/README.md

 ## 3D Graphics using SFML

-Testing 3D graphics using SFML library (meant to be for 2D graphics and games)
+Testing 3D graphics using SFML library (normally for making 2D graphics and games)